Site Selection

 This guide provides the fundamental steps to identifying a site suitable for oyster gardening.

-The gardening site should be in the Bay or tributary with salt or brackish water.
+Your garden site should be in the Bay or a tributary with salty or brackish water.
 Usually visible signs of sufficient salinity will be the presence of crabs, naturally occurring oysters, barnacles and jellyfish.
 Also, you may ask neighbors for advice about oysters or oyster gardening in the vicinity.
-This link shows the shellfish growing areas in Virginia.
-This link shows the average summer salinity in the Bay.
+This link from the Chesapeak Bay Foundation shows the average summer salinity across the Bay.
 We generally advise that salinity should average above 10 parts per thousand for oyster gardening.
 However, successful oyster aquaculture can be conducted at salinities between 5 and 10 ppt.
 Salinities in this low range, however, may inhibit spawning.
 There is always a risk that extreme rain events may render the water too fresh for too long a time, and result in mortality.
 TOGA has some refractometers you may borrow for measuring salinity.
 However, it's best to use the map because it reflects a long-term average.

 Water Depth